MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## EU passport number

-These are the entities in the EU passport number sensitive information typeThese are the entities in the EU passport number bundle.
+These entities are in the EU passport number and are sensitive information types.
+These entities are in the EU passport number bundle.

 - [Austria](#austria-passport-number)
 - [Belgium](#belgium-passport-number)